Earth II: Plot

 Three men are launched from Cape Kennedy in a typical Apollo-style launch; a "Red Chinese" agent is killed in the water nearby before he can sabotage the rocket launch.

 The President (Lew Ayres) of the United States announces that the three men and their ship will be the nucleus of a new nation, and asks Americans to turn their lights on that night to show support for the project.
 The astronauts take photos of the Earth's surface as they orbit, to be processed later to determine the level of public support for the idea within the conterminous 48 states.
 The results indicate widespread support for a new nation in outer space.

 The movie skips ahead several years to show a shuttle approaching a space station, a huge, rotating city known as Earth II, with technology at its disposal that makes it fairly easy to maneuver around the city and supply it and the thousands– from many nations — now living aboard.
-There is a family aboard the shuttle –Frank, Lisa and Matt Karger– who are new immigrants to the colony.
+There is a family aboard the shuttle – Frank, Lisa and Matt Karger – who are new immigrants to the colony.

 Shortly after arrival, Earth II's administrators, including David Seville (Lockwood), become aware of a nuclear warhead in orbit that comes close to Earth II every few hours.
 The warhead was launched by the People's Republic of China.
 Earth II requests a meeting with PRC representatives through the UN (of which Earth II is a member nation); at the meeting, the PRC refuses to remove the weapon and threatens to detonate it if it is tampered with.

 Earth II has a televised direct democracy process known as a "D&D" –Discussion and Decision.
 The newly arrived Frank Karger (Franciosa) initiates a D&D to decide on how to deal with the warhead.
 After some of the citizens, including Russian emigre Ilyana Kovalefskii (Inga Swenson) make their statements (the logic of which is noted on-screen by a computer), the vote is to act.

 Two men, including Ilyana's husband Anton (Edward Bell) go out in a tug to deactivate the warhead, but Anton receives an electric shock when the Chinese activate the weapon.
-The weapon does not explode, however, as Kovalefskii had already cut several wires in the arming device.
+The weapon does not explode, however, as Anton had already cut several wires in the arming device.
 The tug operator rescues the technician, discards his tool caddies, secures the bomb and brings both back to Earth II.
 Ilyana is told that Anton will be disabled for life as a result of his injuries unless surgery is attempted.
 Ilyana approves the surgery.